rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Update a virtual server by ID
 -----------------------------

-Update a virtual in a device specified by using the virtual id.
+Update a virtual in a device specified by using the virtual ID.

 When you update an existing virtual server, you must specify the address and port in the request.